Clues It's a Heart Attack and Not Something Else, Say Doctors

 You Are Still Not Sure

 Chest pain can be frightening, regardless of its cause.
 Please listen to your body.
 If you're having severe pain in your chest that's radiating to your neck, jaw, arms, or back — which is accompanied by nausea, fainting, shortness of breath, and cold sweats — call 9-1-1 immediately.
 You can't beat a healthy heart.
-And to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.